xoxoaseka/PUI2017_fl1210/HW3_fl1210/README.md

 # PUI2017 HW 3

-I did the work follow Prof. Bianco's sample code.
+I did the work follow Prof. Bianco's example.
 I also refer to google and NumPy Reference for help.The work is done individually.

 ## Assignment 1: Write an ipython notebook that demonstrates visually in a data-driven way the Central Limit Theorem.